OCP-on-NERC/docs/architecture/observability/use-cases.md

 ### Admin for NERC
 #### Problem to solve
-- all clusters
+- Status of ALL clusters
-- hardware & software
+- Hardware & software
+- same as RH Contributors
+  - Checking new features (e.g. garbage collection for old jupyternotebooks)
+  - Status after deploying new versions or upgrades
+  - Status after fixing a problem
+  - Regression (test) status
 #### Solution
 #### Trigger
 #### Action